joycegill/miniProject5/README.md

 ## Acknowledgements
-Professor Samuel Rebelsky and his readings, labs, starter code for Mini Project 4, and hints for methods Starter code provided in the directions for Mini Project 5 I attended Micah Cantor's mentor session and received help on getImages() from him and helped others that attended
+Professor Samuel Rebelsky and his readings, labs, starter code for Mini Project 4, and hints for methods Starter code provided in the directions for Mini Project 5 I attended Micah Cantor's mentor session and received help on getImages() from him and Jayson Kunkel I also helped others that attended the mentor session